Microscopy with heralded Fock states: Biphoton propagation

 The biphoton wavefunction, as presented above, allows us to analyze the influence of the spatial entanglement on the performance of the single photon illumination.
-The probability density of a photon detection is a useful quantity, which can be computed based on the biphoton wavefunction and is directly proportional to the intensity of light.
-When the idler photon is measured in the heralding plane at position $x_\mathrm{iC}$ then the probability density of the signal photon detection at the sample plane at position $x_s$ is given by
+When the idler photon is measured in the heralding plane at position $x_\mathrm{i}$ by a point-like detector (PLD), the probability density of the signal photon detection at the sample plane at position $x_s$ is given by:

-Here we consider a point like detector (PLD).
-Note that effects related to the use of a finite size detector (FSD) can be taken into account by integrating the probability density, given by the formula above, over the active area of the device.
-In turn, if the information about the idler photon's location is disregarded, the probability density, $p_s(x_\mathrm{s})$, of detecting the signal photon at position $x_s$ can be found by formally tracing over the idler photon's position, which results in the following simple formula
+The probability to detect the signal photon heralded by a finite size detector (FSD) can be evaluated by integrating the probability density, given by the formula above, over the active area of the heralding device.
+In turn, if the information about the idler photon's location is disregarded, the probability density, $p_s(x_\mathrm{s})$, of detecting the signal photon at position $x_s$ can be found by tracing over the idler photon's position, which results in the following formula:

-The two formulas, Eqs.~\eqref{eq:p:pld} and \eqref{eq:p:nh}, constitute the framework for our analysis of the effects of entanglement and spatially resolved detection which can be used to control the illumination.
-In a similar way, we can compute the spatial mode intensity profile of the idler photon,
+The spatial mode intensity profile of the idler photon, $p_i (x_\mathrm{i})$, can be computed analogically.
+The two formulas, \eqref{eq:p:pld} and \eqref{eq:p:nh}, constitute the framework for our analysis of the effects of entanglement and spatially resolved detection, which can be used to control the illumination. \eqref{eq:p:pld} is related to the heralding and \eqref{eq:p:nh} to the non-heralding scenario.